 CHEAT SHEET Analysis: Earnings are Increasing Quarter-Over-Quarter

 One of the core components of our CHEAT SHEET investing framework focuses on how a company’s earnings are changing over fiscal periods.
-With an average selling price of $600, and putting iPhone gross margins at around 50 percent, Daryanani expected the deal to add more than 60 cents to RBC’s projected $50 earning-per-share estimate for Apple’s fiscal year 2013.
+With an average selling price of $600, and putting iPhone at around 50 percent, Daryanani expected the deal to add more than 60 cents to RBC’s projected $50 earning-per-share estimate for Apple’s fiscal year 2013.

 In addition, sales of the iPad, particularly iPad mini, through T-Mobile would offer even more upside potential for Apple.
 If the carrier added 2 million in incremental iPad unit sales, it would lead to the addition of 25 cents to Apple’s projected earnings per share, Daryanani said.